vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Insertion order matters because extractors are registered before normal formats in `ValueFormats.cpp`.

-New formats enter through `FormatDefinition` and `Session::registerFormat`, which couples one module to its source-free dialect.
-The two raw registries remain public only as a migration surface for formats that still register cursor dialect matrices.
+Formats enter through `FormatDefinition` and `Session::registerFormat`, which registers one module and all of its source-free dialects together.

 ### 21.6 `ScanResultBuilder`